 Renovating Your Home Office?
 Tips for Success

 Many people who work in offices dream of working from home.
 Before this can be done, homeowners must first renovate their home to create a home office.
-A good home office will be comfortable and properly constructed.
+A good home office will be comfortable, include the proper home office technology and properly constructed.
 It can also be a great asset if you are thinking of selling your home.
 If you're a homeowner who is thinking about installing your own home office, here's what you need to know.

 Get Permits and Hire Professionals When Required

 Any time structural changes are being made to a home, it's critical for the homeowner to ensure that those changes are made properly.
 Hiring a sub-par contractor could have devastating results.
 To hire a good contractor, homeowners must:

 - Browse through the contractor's portfolio or website

 - Have a face-to-face conversation with the contractor about the work that needs to be done